Updated July 2, 2021.

 3. Pick a Side–or Not!

 Now that you have an idea of what you want to do and where those things are located, it’s important to choose the best place to stay.
 You have two main choices: Kona side (sunnier) or Hilo side (Volcanoes National Park).
-Lucky me, I have a friend who lives on the Big Island!
+Lucky me, I have a friend who lives on the Island of Hawai’i!
 She told me (and now I’m telling you) that Kona is the more popular town for visitors, and Hilo and the volcanoes are really not things you can see and enjoy on just a day trip.
 To me, that meant splitting our time between the two sides and seeing as much as possible along the way.

 We thought about flying into one side and out of the other, but that got to be too complicated.
 Then we thought maybe we should do the Kona side this time and come back next year for the Hilo side.
 But you never know what might happen, and since we’d be on the island a full week, we thought we could probably fit everything in this time around.
 Why miss an opportunity?
 We opted to start and end in Kona, and spend three days road tripping our way around the island, including two nights in Hilo!